-If you’re planning to visit Uluru, a.k.a.
-Ayers Rock, and the nearby Kata Tjuta (and, truly, you can’t come all the way to the NT and not experience these stunning orange-red rock formations), this campus-like property is the place to stay.
+If you’re planning to visit Uluru, AKA Ayers Rock, and the nearby Kata Tjuta (and, truly, you can’t come all the way to the NT and not experience these stunning orange-red rock formations), this campus-like property is the place to stay.
 It’s home to eight lodges, including the fully loaded Emu Walk Apartments, where a full kitchen and dining area lets travelers save money by handling their own meals.
-We found one-bedrooms for $234 per night in November, compared to $309 in July.
-The rugged Outback Pioneer Hotel and Lodge offers single beds in shared rooms to backpackers starting at $29 per night (plus modest hotel rooms from $174), and the Ayers Rock Campground has campsites as well as cabins with (bless!) air conditioning; a cabin that sleeps six starts at $135.
 The resort also offers a grocery store, multiple restaurants, a spa, and an impressive list of free cultural activities, from bush food tasting to indigenous theater to museum tours.

 Crowne Plaza Lasseters Alice Springs

-This leafy compound in Darwin, northwest of the city center and just a couple blocks from the Charles Darwin National Park, sits on the site of the Leprechaun Motel, a humble motor inn built in 1969.
+This leafy compound (which is northwest of the city center and just a couple of blocks from the Charles Darwin National Park) sits on the site of the Leprechaun Motel, a humble motor inn circa- 969.
 Today, the recently refurbished resort comprises a patchwork of clean, cheery cottages, two-bedroom cabins, and hotel rooms strewn across lush landscaped gardens.
-There’s also a lagoon-style pool and a bus stop at the property’s doorstep—for easy access to downtown Darwin, minus any of the city’s hubbub.
-We found stays as low as $45 per night in January, while rates hover around $100 during the high season.
+There’s also a lagoon-style pool and a bus stop at the property’s doorstep — for easy access to downtown Darwin, minus any of the city’s hubbub.

 Uluru-Kata Tjuta National Park is on the cover of every guidebook to the Northern Territory, and for good reason: Uluru and Kata Tjuta are both enormous sandstone rocks that stretch thousands of feet toward the sky, and while they’re eye-catching in the distance (sunrise camel rides let you view them both on the horizon), they’re jaw-dropping up close.
 It’s no surprise both are important to the indigenous tribes there.

-In Alice Springs, a short flight away (and the nearest populous city), rent a car or hire a guide and set out into the rolling desert hills and the nearby West MacDonnell Ranges.
-Head west to Simpsons Gap, a scenic gorge where water flows through a tiny gap in the mountains, then follow the road along the mountains to other jaw-dropping lookout points and spring-fed waterholes perfect for a swim (Ellery Creek Big Hole makes for a refreshing dip on a hot day, while Ormistan Gorge gives you the feeling you’re swimming in an undiscovered part of the world).
+Meanwhile, in Alice Springs, a short flight away (and the nearest populous city), rent a car or hire a guide and set out into the rolling desert hills and the nearby West MacDonnell Ranges.
+Head west to Simpsons Gap, a scenic gorge where water flows through a tiny gap in the mountains.
+Then, follow the road along the mountains to other jaw-dropping lookout points and spring-fed waterholes perfect for swimming.
+(Ellery Creek Big Hole makes for a refreshing dip on a hot day, while Ormiston Gorge gives you the feeling you’re swimming in an undiscovered part of the world).

-Darwin, with a population of 146K, is a waterfront town and the Northern Territory’s only “big city.”
-A former frontier outpost on the banks of the Timor Sea, it’s now home to interesting museums, such as the Darwin Military Museum and the Parliament House, along with outdoor experiences like the Darwin Botanical Garden and cruises galore.
-Popular day trips include Katherine Gorge, a series of picture-perfect gorges and waterfalls; Kakadu National Park, a massive nature reserve with aboriginal rock paintings and thousands of plant and wildlife species; and Litchfield National Park, a scenic reserve dotted with waterfalls.
+Darwin, with a population of 132,000, Darwin is a waterfront town and the Northern Territory’s only “big city.”
+A former frontier outpost on the banks of the Timor Sea, it’s now home to fascinating museums, such as the Darwin Military Museum and the Parliament House, along with outdoor experiences like the Darwin Botanical Garden and cruises galore.
+Popular day-trips include Katherine Gorge, a series of picture-perfect gorges and waterfalls; Kakadu National Park, a massive nature reserve with aboriginal rock paintings and thousands of plant and wildlife species; and Litchfield National Park, a scenic reserve dotted with waterfalls.

 Tips to Save Even More